Particles shut off shortly after level start (at least in Boomsky megawad) in Doom

 Firstly, I completely agree with your reasoning, Vermil, as to why a total count of the number of particle generators would be useful.
 I was simply pointing out that a debug display (of sorts) does already exist.

 My point about the particle generator system needing a complete rewrite was not so that we can increase the limit.
 I did not say that, Gary.
 What I did say was that simply bumping up the limit (yet again) won't solve the fundamental issue of the particle system not leveraging the GPU, which, is the primary reason for the existence of the low fixed limits.

 There may well be a bug in the generator/particle management.
 However, we've just found and fixed a game timing issue which might have some effect on this.

-#7 Updated by danij almost 7 years ago
+#7 Updated by danij over 8 years ago

 Judging from the various user reports on this issue it is now pretty clear that some change after 1.12 stable has resulted in the particle generators behaving as described above.

 While it is indeed expected behavior that they shut off when too many are spawned, it would appear that a bug somewhere is leading to premature generator shut down.